Glenuig: History

-Prior to 1966 access was by foot or horseback (from either Lochailort or Kinlochmoidart) or by boat.
-Since that year the area has been accessible by good modern roads, train or bus.
+Prior to 1966, access was by foot or horseback (from either Lochailort or Kinlochmoidart) or by boat.
+Since that year, the area has been accessible by a good modern road.

 Facilities

-Nowadays Glenuig is a thriving and friendly community.
-Occupations include fishing, crofting, building, craftwork and IT, and of course catering for the many visitors to the area.
-The community has a tiny but busy shop and post office and a variety of accommodation choices in Glenuig, Kinlochmoidart, Roshven and Lochailort.
+Nowadays Glenuig is a thriving community.
+Occupations include fishing, crofting, building, craftwork and IT, and catering for the many visitors to the area.
+The community has a small shop and post office and a variety of accommodation choices in Glenuig, Kinlochmoidart, Roshven and Lochailort.

-The village hall is one of the most splendid on the west coast and a very popular venue for entertainment.
+The village hall is a popular venue for entertainment.
 There is regular traditional folk music, fiddlers, blues bands, opera and dance and a range of community activities ranging from yoga, playgroups and youth nights to the meetings of the Moidart Local History Group.

 Glenuig Community Association (GCA) has been responsible for several initiatives in the area.
-Through determined fundraising, notably through the Glenuig Music Festival (1983–1993) the local community built the magnificent Glenuig Hall.

-Glenuig Hall is owned and managed by the GCA, and the Association is currently looking into the future of the village shop, hoping to build new premises and re-open the shop to be run as a Community Enterprise.
+Through determined fundraising, notably through the Glenuig Music Festival (1983–1993) the local community funded the construction of Glenuig Hall.
+The hall is owned and managed by the GCA, and the Association is currently looking into the future of the village shop, hoping to build new premises and re-open the shop to be run as a community enterprise.